ingramspark vs kdp

 IngramSpark: IngramSpark charges for title set up and upload fees: $25 for ebooks, $49 for print books, or $49 for both print and ebook files at the same time.
 Plus, $25 for any additional revisions once uploaded.

-KDP: Amazon/KDP is free to use, set up, and upload; there are no upfront costs.
-And there are no fees for revisions.
-If you’re going to use both platforms to self-publish, it’s recommended that you upload to KDP first, so that you can work out any revisions/edits for not additional fees.
+TIP: If you’re going to use BOTH platforms to self-publish, it’s recommended that you upload to Amazon KDP first.
+This way you can work out any revisions or edits without any additional “revision” fees.
 Then, you can upload to IngramSpark.

 IngramSpark vs KDP – Discoverability algorithm

-IngramSpark: According to some industry experts, it seems like, at times, IngramSpark books can be penalized on Amazon for having longer delivery times or showing that the book is out of stock.
+IngramSpark: According to some industry experts, it seems at times, IngramSpark books can be penalized on Amazon for having longer delivery times or showing that the book is out of stock.

-KDP: Amazon seems to reward books published via KDP, KDP printed books will be available in just a couple of days, while IngramSpark books have been noted to take a few weeks.
+KDP: Amazon seems to reward books published via KDP.
+KDP printed books will be available in just a couple of days, while IngramSpark books have been noted to take a few weeks.

 IngramSpark vs KDP – Available Formats – Print Paperback, Hardcover, and Ebooks

-KDP: Amazon/KDP has paperback and ebook availability.
-(Hardback is in beta phase.)
-And Amazon/KDP only allows you to sell the Kindle version of your ebook, for obvious reasons.
+Amazon KDP only allows you to sell the Kindle version of your ebook, for obvious reasons.
 Additionally, Amazon supports and encourages authors to set up digital and print titles simultaneously through KDP.
 By doing this, it will cross-populate information which makes it easier for the self-published author to create both formats.

 IngramSpark vs KDP – Print Options – variety of paper, sizes, and formats